Softmax Policy Gradient Methods Can Take Exponential Time to Converge: Introduction

 Our finding, which is concerned with a discounted infinite-horizon tabular MDP, is formally stated in the following theorem.
 Here and throughout, $|\cS|$ denotes the size of the state space $\cS$, $0<\gamma<1$ stands for the discount factor, $V^{\star}$ indicates the optimal value function, $\eta>0$ is the learning rate or stepsize, whereas $V^{(t)}$ represents the value function estimate of softmax PG methods in the $t$-th iteration.
 All immediate rewards are assumed to fall within $[-1,1]$.
 See Section~\ref{sec:backgrounds} for formal descriptions. \begin{theorem} Assume that the softmax PG method adopts a uniform initial state distribution, a uniform policy initialization, and has access to exact gradient computation.
 Suppose that $0<\eta < (1-\gamma)^2/5$, then there exist universal constants $c_1, c_2, c_3>0$ such that: for any $0.96< \gamma < 1$ and $ |\cS| \ge c_3 (1-\gamma)^{-6}$, one can find a $\gamma$-discounted MDP with state space $\cS$ that takes the softmax PG method at least

 to reach

 \end{theorem} \begin{remark}[Action space] The MDP we construct contains at most three actions for each state. \end{remark} \begin{remark}[Stepsize range] Our lower bound operates under the assumption that $\eta < (1-\gamma)^2/5$.
 In comparison, prior convergence guarantees for PG-type methods with softmax parameterization (e.g., \citet[Theorem~5.1]{agarwal2019optimality} and \citet[Theorem~6]{mei2020global}) required $\eta<(1-\gamma)^3/8$, a range of stepsizes fully covered by our theorem.
-In fact, prior works could only guarantee monotonicity of softmax PG methods (in terms of the value function) within the range $\eta<(1-\gamma)^2/5$ (see \citet[Lemma C.2]{agarwal2019optimality}). \end{remark}
+In fact, prior works could only guarantee monotonicity of softmax PG methods (in terms of the value function) within the range $\eta<(1-\gamma)^2/5$ (see \citet[Lemma C.2]{agarwal2019optimality}). \end{remark} \begin{remark} While we can also provide explicit numbers for the constants $c_1, c_2, c_3>0$, these numbers are not informative, and hence we omit explicit numbers here to streamline the proof a bit. \end{remark}

 For simplicity of presentation, Theorem~\ref{thm:unregularized} is stated for the long-effective-horizon regime where $\gamma > 0.96$; it continues to hold when $\gamma > c_0$ for some smaller constant $c_0>0$.
 Our result is obtained by exhibiting a hard MDP instance --- which is a properly augmented chain-like MDP --- for which softmax PG methods converge extremely slowly even when perfect model specification is available.
 Several remarks and implications of our result are in order.